<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 • - Employee discounts on entertainment, travel, child care, health and fitness programs, electronics, and more.
 You also receive discounts on over-the-counter medications and other products purchased from a KP pharmacy.

-• - Healthy Workforce resources and tools to help you be active, eat well, and thrive.
+• - Healthy Workforce resources and tools to help you keep active, eat well, and thrive.
 If your region meets the Total Health Incentive Plan’s goals for employees to adopt a healthier lifestyle, you may also have a chance to earn up to $500 per year.

 •